aquileslh/realTimeStock/libs/admin/stock-list/README.md

-# stock-list
+# admin-stock-list

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test stock-list` to execute the unit tests.
+Run `nx test admin-stock-list` to execute the unit tests.